PaloAltoNetworks/terraform-azurerm-swfw-modules/modules/vnet/README.md

 - `enable_storage_service_endpoint` - (`bool`, optional, defaults to `false`) a flag that enables `Microsoft.Storage` service endpoint on a subnet.
 This is a suggested setting for the management interface when full bootstrapping using an Azure Storage Account is used.
+- `enable_cloudngfw_delegation`     - (`bool`, optional, defaults to `false`) a flag that enables subnet delegation to `PaloAltoNetworks.Cloudngfw/firewalls` service.
+This is required for Cloud NGFW to work in a VNET-based deployment.

 Example:
 ```hcl